 Full Dentures: Our acrylic dentures are designed for a custom fit that stays in place comfortably, all day long.
 Dentures restore the function of your smile, improve nutrition, and maintain your facial profile.

 There’s never been a better way to replace missing teeth than with the modern dental implant.
 Implants can be used for single tooth replacement, multiple teeth, or even supporting a fixed, All-on-4™ full denture.
-Dr. Sellers provides final restorations like crowns, bridges, or dentures for implant patients as well as implant restoration services.
+Our dentists provide final restorations like crowns, bridges, or dentures for implant patients as well as implant restoration services.

 Implants are unlike any other type of treatment.
 They involve the use of a biocompatible titanium root to replicate the function of a natural tooth.
-Learn more about how Dr. Sellers can help restore your smile with dental implants.
+Learn more about how Grove Park Dental Group can help restore your smile with dental implants.

 If the nerve of a tooth has been traumatized or infected, then a root canal is the only way to preserve its health.
 Otherwise, the inside of the tooth can re-absorb bacteria and infections like abscesses will frequently recur.
-Dr. Sellers provides some root canal (endodontic) services here in our office, with more complex cases being referred to a specialist.
+Our dentists provide some root canal (endodontic) services here in our office, with more complex cases being referred to a specialist.
 Root canals are the last line of restorative treatment for preserving the integrity of a badly compromised tooth.